 - New Indexers

-Institute of Certified Indexers (ICI) provides fee-based evaluation services.
-The Institute of Certified Indexers offers indexers the opportunity to gain professional certification.
+Institute of Certified Indexers (ICI) offers indexers the opportunity to gain professional certification.
 When hiring an indexer with certification from ICI, a client can be assured that the certified indexer has (1) demonstrated a significant level of skill, familiarity with indexing techniques, and ability to produce high-quality indexes; and (2) continued to stay current in the field by a commitment to ongoing learning.
-The company maintains offices in Lewes, DE, and is incorporated in the state of Virginia.
+A contest is also held annually by ICI for newer indexers and provides valuable detailed feedback of each submission.

 - how to index—all you need to know to get started.

 - how to find clients and negotiate fees—a great motivator.